Lecture Videos

 Here, you can find the recordings of the lecture videos.

 LMs - Part 1: We start with LMs and understand how we can feed a text into it by doing the so-called "Tokenization" and "Embedding".
+We build simple language model called Bi-Gram and understand its limitations.
+This motivates us to build a context-aware LM.
+We look into the basic context-aware LM design via RNNs.
+Unfortunately, the audio recording is not good due to the issue with the recording device.

 [link]